-A wireless communication module is used to transmit data between top level micro processor and base station.
+A wireless communication module is used to transmit data between micro processor and base station.
 This Wi-Fi communication module could guarantee an efficient and dependable data interaction between the onboard system and the base station.

 According to the amount of data, Wi-Fi method can provide a channel that is fast enough.
-All algorithms are running on the onboard processor and the only task for base station is data visualization.
-Through visible data we can check the operation state of UAV.
-We can transmit to manual control mode instantly when we find the UAV does not function well.
+All algorithms are running on the micro processor and the only task for base station are data visualization.
+Through data visualization we can check the operation state of UAV.
+We can transmit to manned control mode instantly when we find the UAV is not functioning well.